‘Are you going to shoot me?’ Woman asks before police fatally shot her

 WESTERVILLE, Ohio (WCMH) — Footage from body-worn camera shows a pregnant woman asking police, “What, are you going to shoot me?” seconds before an officer fatally shot her outside a grocery store.

-Blendon Township released body camera footage Friday from two police officers that showed the brief encounter and shooting of Ta’Kiya Young, 21, who died later after being taken to Mount Carmel St. Ann’s Hospital.
+Blendon Township released body camera footage Friday from two police officers that showed the brief encounter with and shooting of Ta’Kiya Young, 21, who died later after being taken to St. Ann’s Hospital.

 Young died Aug.
 24 after one of two responding officers shot her through the front windshield of a car, outside a Kroger whose employees claimed Young and others were stealing alcohol.
 The police department has declined to identify the two officers who approached Young’s car that evening, citing victims’ rights legislation called Marsy’s Law.